namtonthat/simple-strength-program/README.md

 - Refers to only doing straight sets with reps within the 6 + rep range.

 ### Strength
-- Refers to doing top sets and then followed by back off sets, typically 90% of your top set but it is configured off the RPE scheme defined.
+- Refers to doing top sets and then followed by back off sets, typically 90% of your top set but the RPE scheme defined takes precedence.